|

 The closing of the frontier and the lack of free land forced those immigrating to the United States after 1890 either to purchase farmland or look to the cities for a livelihood.
 Arriving at Ellis Island, many stayed on in New York City and its environs or moved on to other urban centers where they found work in the nation’s expanding industrial sector.

 World War I not only temporarily interrupted the flow of trans-Atlantic immigration but also triggered nativism and its concomitant negative attitude to the so-called “New Immigrants,” i.e., those from eastern and southern Europe who were deemed inassimilable.
 Rejecting leadership in international politics, the United States returned to time-honored isolationism and closed its doors to “the tired and the poor.”
 In 1921 Congress voted to restrict immigration based on nationality, limiting admission of each national group to 3 percent of the foreign-born of that group in America based on the 1910 census.
 Romania, now the country in which Bukovinians found themselves after World War I, had a relatively low quota.
 The Reed-Johnson Act of 1924 further curtailed immigration from southern and eastern Europe, setting the annual quota at 2 percent of the number of foreign-born of that nationality resident in the United States according to the 1890 census.
 The Romanian quota, already low, was now reduced to 377 annually.
 Waiting lists of upward of twelve years were typical for Romanian nationals wishing to immigrate to the United States during this time.
 In the decade between 1931-1940 a mere 3,871 individuals from Romania gained legal admission to the United States.
 It can be assumed that only a small number of these immigrants came from Bukovina.
+With immigration virtually closed to residents of Bukovina after 1924, some who wanted to leave their homeland turned to Canada, which welcomed homesteaders for its central provinces.
+Given the porous nature of the American-Canadian border, a number of these immigrants readily found their way to the States.
+Others eked out an existence on the plains of Saskatchewan and Alberta.
+The positive response of the Bukovina Germans en masse to accept resettlement in Germany in 1940 is indicative of the dire economic straits confronting the population in the interwar period.
+However, caught up in the exigencies of war, the transferees suffered enormous losses in life and material possessions.
+Responding to the human tragedy facing countless millions of refugees after World War II, the United States government ameliorated its immigration policy based on national quotas and passed the Refugee Relief Act (1953) followed by the McCarran-Walter Act (1957).
+This facilitated the immigration to the United States of displaced persons, the category in which the Bukovina Germans found now themselves.
+Many of those immigrating to the USA or Canada during this period already had family members here, whom they then joined.
+With the upswing of the German economy (Wirtschaftswunder) in the mid-1950s, immigration of erstwhile Bukovinians to the New World effectively ceased.

 The Civil Rights Movement of the 1970s accompanied by an emphasis on cultural diversity and a nostalgia to rediscover one’s ethnic roots found a resonance among America’s Bukovina German contingent.
 The founding of the Bukovina Society of the Americas was the Bukovina Germans’ response to the current national focus on ethnic studies, culture and diversity.
 Motivated by pride in heritage and national origin, a group of interested individuals, appropriately located in Ellis County, Kansas, perhaps the most densely settled area in which descendants of Bukovinian immigrants reside, initiated contact with Bukovinians both in the New World and abroad and set in motion plans to establish a society.
-An article describing the first meeting of the Bukovina Society of the Americas (July 1989) appeared in Der Südostdeutsche (The Southeast German, September 15, 1989, p.1), written by Frau Irma Bornemann, at that time President of the now defunct Kaindl Gesellschaft (Kaindl Society)
+An article describing the first meeting of the Bukovina Society of the Americas (July 1989) appeared in Der Südostdeutsche (The Southeast German, September 15, 1989, p.1), written by Frau Irma Bornemann, at that time President of the now defunct Kaindl Gesellschaft (Kaindl Society).

 Plans to establish the Society had begun to evolve in 1988, spearheaded by a committee of interested individuals.
 Several of the charter board members had had previous contacts with the Landsmannschaft der Buchenlanddeutschen (Bukovina German Regional Society), which that same year extended them an invitation to attend their 40th annual convention in Augsburg.
 Three members (Irmgard Ellingson, Paul Polansky-Schneller and Oren Windholz) indeed traveled to Germany to participate in this celebration and on behalf of the Society accepted the Ehrenurkunde (certificate of honor) and the silberne Ehrennadel mit Goldkranz (silver pin of honor with gold garland).
 Since that time the Society has maintained close collaboration with the Landsmannschaft, which in numerous ways has supported its endeavors.